shwezhu/shwezhu.github.io/content/post/golang/advance/011-cross-compilation.md

 running...
 ```

 So the statement is true: Once you compile a binary you *can* distribute it onto machines with the same architecture.
-You don't need go real time envorionment to run it.
+You don't need go real time envorionment to run it. **This is the power of compiled language.**

 ## 3. Cross-compilation